Access to Higher Education Diploma (Art and Design)

-The Access to Higher Education Diploma (Art and Design) WILL allow you to apply for university to study Fine Art in just 1 year!
+The Access to Higher Education Diploma (Art and Design) WILL allow you to apply to university to study Architecture in just 1 year!

-This course is an option for people who would like to start or further their career in Fine Art.
+This course is an option for people who would like to start or further their career in architecture.

 No qualifications are required to study this course so get started today!

 In our Access to Higher Education Diploma (Art and Design), you will have the opportunity to define your individual practice and further prepare you for specialist studies in art and design.
 It helps you make the transition to specialist Art and Design education and can also be used as preparation for employment.

 The Diploma is designed to help you prepare a portfolio and make informed decisions about the area you might specialise in during a degree or other higher-level course.